zammad/zammad-admin-documentation/channels/chat.rst

 Our approach is as follows
   * We'll only display the chat widget, if at least one agent is available and the agent still has capacity.

-    - If no agent is online or the agents are absend, the chat won't be available
+    - If no agent is online or the agents are absent, the chat won't be available
   * We're setting an agent as inactive, if the agent doesn't accept new chat requests or the WebApp is offline.
 This way, your support staff can take